-e at The Schenck School understand and appreciate the financial commitment families undertake in deciding to send their children to our school.
+W e at The Schenck School understand and appreciate the financial commitment families undertake in deciding to send their children to our school.
 And although paying for education is first and foremost the responsibility of the family, the School is committed to admitting qualified students regardless of the family's ability to pay the full cost of tuition.
-Therefore the School annually sets aside a limited amount of financial aid available for day school and academic camp tuition.
+Therefore the School annually sets aside a limited amount of financial aid available for day school, Study Lab and academic camp tuition.

 All financial aid awards are based on a family's demonstrated financial need.
 In determining the extent of a student's need, consideration is given to both the amount of support which may be expected from all family resources, as well as to those factors which affect a family's financial strength, such as investment savings and other assets, number of dependents, debt and other educational responsibilities.
 To ensure that decisions are need-blind, admissions and financial aid decisions are made independently.
-Day school applicants applying for financial aid must have completed an Application for Admission to be considered for financial aid.
+Day school applicants interested in financial aid are strongly encouraged to complete their financial aid application by the March 1, 2014 deadline.

 To help us objectively assess what a family is able to contribute toward education expenses, we use School and Student Services (SSS by NAIS) as a confidential third party.The SSS analysis of a family's estimated contribution is a critical component of our financial aid decision.
 However, it is just a start.
 Our final financial aid award decision is made using the SSS figures as the baseline for our own additional review, taking into consideration our total financial aid budget, other information we may have collected, our school's policies and procedures, and the needs of our entire applicant pool.
 Due to circumstances like these, the School may ask you to contribute more or less to tuition than what is estimated on the SSS Family Report.